lisakaremu/PHASE-2-DATA-PROJECT/README.md

 ### *1️⃣ Data Exploration*
 - This phase focuses on understanding the dataset, identifying important columns, and investigating potential relationships that could be explored.
-- Assessing the structure of the data, will determine which columns are crucial for our analysis, and evaluate whether the data is clean or requires attention
+- Assessing the structure of the data, will determine which columns are crucial for this analysis, and evaluate whether the data is clean or requires attention
 I will investigate the different subsets of the data to understand the distribution, data types, and to identify any obvious issues (e.g., missing values, inconsistencies).
 - The goal is to identify any initial patterns, issues, or opportunities for further exploration and to form hypotheses that guide the next steps in the analysis.